 How coffee is prepared can also be a factor.
 A looked at coffee brewed with a filter, and boiled coffee, which doesn’t use such a filter.
 Men who drank boiled coffee seemed to have a lower risk of prostate cancer than men who drank coffee prepared another way or not at all.

 The chemicals cafestol and kahweol have well-known cancer-fighting abilities.
 Researchers believe these chemicals are trapped when coffee runs through a paper filter.
 Boiled coffee may allow these cancer-fighting chemicals to stay in your daily brew.

-A 2014 study notes there may be a link between animal fats and an increased risk of prostate cancer.
+A notes there may be a link between animal fats and an increased risk of prostate cancer.
 In addition to meat, animal fats are found in lard, butter, and cheese.
 Whenever possible, replace animal-based fats with plant-based fats.

 This, instead of that:

 Also, overcooking meat produces carcinogens, so be careful not to overcook your meat.

 Prostate cancer patients who smoke are more likely to have a recurrence of the disease.
 Smokers also have a higher risk of dying from prostate cancer.

 It's not too late to quit.
 When compared with current smokers, prostate cancer patients who for more than 10 years had the same mortality risk as those who never smoked.